Library

 “When I search for specific information in the app, help me with a fast and accurate search function so I can complete my task quickly without frustration.”

-2. Empathy Mapping
+2. Empathy mapping

 This customer insights framework categorizes what respondents say, think, feel, and do.
 It helps you understand CX from multiple angles and get a clearer picture.